 As a proud owner of over 80 NES games, I find taking apart the cartridge and directly cleaning the contacts is much more rewarding.
 If you want to go this route, you will need a cleaning kit and some security bits.

 So why the specialized tools?
 All of the Windex cleaning repair videos that I watched failed to take into account that annoying rattle that some games may have when shook.
 Typically, this sound is the result of a loose cap or resistor and isn't always the sound of doom, but is annoying to listen to nonetheless.

 I have a copy of Wrath of the Black Manta that had a similar problem, but upon inspection, was caused by an inconsequential piece of plastic that worked its way loose.
 Further, nothing beats removing the game's board and giving the pins a thorough cleaning with products designed for that very purpose.
 Keeping the cartridge intact may simply move the gunk further up the pins, (in)conveniently out of reach.

-(Fun Fact: older cartridges may have a Famicom-to-NES adapter, which can be used to legitimately play Famicom games directly on your NES!
+(Fun Fact: older cartridges may have an 'official' version of the Famicom-to-NES adapter, which can be used to legitimately play Famicom games directly on your NES!
 A list of games that may contain this adapter has been provided courtesy of Reddit.
 Anyone up for some Doki Doki Panic?)